tonyschwebach/horiseon-refactor/README.md

 --------------------------------------------------------------------------
 ## Installation

-The URL of the deployed application.
+The URL of the deployed application:
 [https://tonyschwebach.github.io/horiseon-refactor/](https://tonyschwebach.github.io/horiseon-refactor/)

-The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+The URL of the GitHub repository:
 [https://github.com/tonyschwebach/horiseon-refactor](https://github.com/tonyschwebach/horiseon-refactor)

 ---------------------------------------------------------------------------
 ## Usage

 Horiseon webpage is used for current and prospective clients to view the offerings of Horiseon Marketing Company.

+Code can be viewed and cloned from the GitHub repository listed above.

 ![horiseon homepage screenshot](/assets/images/screenshot.png)